 - 7.1 The Council has a duty to ensure that best use is made of its resources.
 This section considers risk in grant giving related to failure to achieve best use of Council resources.
 It does not consider risk assessment of, for example, items related to health and safety, which should form part of the grant assessment criteria as outlined in paragraph 9.6. - 7.2 The Council acknowledges that the creativity and innovation of the voluntary sector can carry risks for non-delivery, for example where a new idea does not work out as intended. - 7.3 The Council uses the general principle of requiring a lower level of risk the higher the amount of funding provided.
-Maximum levels of funding will only be provided where the risk of non-delivery is very low. - 7.4 In order to achieve an appropriate balance between managing risk and supporting innovative ideas or new organisations, a grant limit of £5,000 will apply to: - a) organisations that have been in existence for less than one year; - b) organisations that do not have audited accounts; - c) organisations that are not registered with either the Charity Commission or Companies House, or other appropriate government regulator; - d) innovative pieces of work testing a new approach to service delivery.
+Maximum levels of funding will only be provided where the risk of non-delivery is very low. - 7.4 In order to achieve an appropriate balance between managing risk and supporting innovative ideas or new organisations, a grant limit of £5,000 will apply to: - a) organisations that have been in existence for less than one year; - b) organisations that do not have audited accounts; - c) organisations that are not registered with either the Charity Commission or Companies House, or other appropriate government regulator; - d) innovative pieces of work testing a new approach to service delivery. - 7.5 Assessment of all voluntary and community sector grants made by the Council will look more favourably on applications that:

-- 7.5 Assessment of all voluntary and community sector grants made by the Council will look more favourably on applications that: - a) have a strong evidence base of need; - b) provide strong evidence that the proposed approach is likely to achieve the desired outcomes; - c) do not contain high revenue costs that cannot be sustained; - d) demonstrate how a lasting benefit will be achieved. - 7.6 The higher the sum of money applied for, the greater the need for applications to: - a) be from organisations with a good track record of delivery; - b) be from organisations with a range of funding streams; - c) meet wider aims and objectives of the Council; - d) support delivery of Redditch Sustainable Community Strategy or other appropriate document; - e) demonstrate co-operative working relationships with other organisations. - 7.7 Payment schedules will balance the need for the Council to ensure proper accountability for use of public money with appropriate recognition of cash-flow issues that may be experienced by voluntary and community sector organisations.
+- a) have a strong evidence base of need; - b) provide strong evidence that the proposed approach is likely to achieve the desired outcomes: - c) do not contain high revenue costs that cannot be sustained; - d) demonstrate how a lasting benefit will be achieved. - 7.6 The higher the sum of money applied for, the greater the need for applications to: - a) be from organisations with a good track record of delivery; - b) be from organisations with a range of funding streams; - c) meet wider aims and objectives of the Council; - d) support delivery of Redditch Sustainable Community Strategy or other appropriate document; - e) demonstrate co-operative working relationships with other organisations. - 7.7 Payment schedules will balance the need for the Council to ensure proper accountability for use of public money with appropriate recognition of cash-flow issues that may be experienced by voluntary and community sector organisations.
 The general principle will be that payment is made in advance of project delivery, with instalment frequency and size commensurate with the overall size of the grant awarded.
-General guidelines for payment schedules are: - a) Grants of a total of £500 or less will be paid in full in advance of the project being delivered, payment will be made to successful applicants within 1 month of the submission deadline date, with monitoring information required following the project; - b) Grants of between £1,000 and £10,000 will normally be paid in two instalments of 50% each.
-The first instalment will be paid at 6 months and after satisfactory monitoring information has been supplied on the progress of the project.
-The second instalment at the conclusion of the project and the submission of a satisfactory monitoring report.

-- c) Grants in excess of £10,000 will be paid by quarterly instalments in arrears of project activity.
-Each instalment will only be released after satisfactory monitoring information has been supplied on progress of the project. - d) Grant applications to the Voluntary & Community Grant Programme will not be part funded.
+General guidelines for payment schedules are: - a) Grants of a total of £5,000 or less will be paid in full in advance of the project being delivered, payment will be made to successful applicants within 1 month of the submission deadline date, with monitoring information required following the project: - b) Grants of between £5,000 and £10,000 will be paid in two instalments of 50% each.
+The first instalment will be paid in advance of the project being delivered.
+The second instalment will be paid after satisfactory monitoring information has been supplied on the progress of the project.
+For projects lasting one year, the second instalment will usually be due to be paid six months after the start of the project. - c) Grants in excess of £10,000 will be paid by quarterly instalments in advance of project activity.
+Each instalment will only be released after satisfactory monitoring information has been supplied on progress of the project.